genesiscloud/genesis-cloud-inference-articles/art01.md

 Torchvision image classification models have been trained on the ImageNet dataset and use 1000 image classes labeled by consecutive integer numbers.
-The text file `imagenet_classes.txt` containing class descriptions for all labels can be obtained using this command:
+The text file `imagenet_classes.txt` containsclass descriptions for all labels, which can be obtained using this command:

 ```
 wget https://raw.githubusercontent.com/pytorch/hub/master/imagenet_classes.txt